mr-staker/elrond-cookbook/README.md

 ## erctl

 `erctl` is an utility deployed by this cookbook which saves a few keystrokes for commonly used administrative functions.
+Please note that `erctl` assumes the structure deployed by this cookbook i.e it won't work with upstream config scripts.

 Examples: